snowplow-archive/snowplow.github.com/_posts/2015-06-16-snowplow-r66-oriental-skylark-released.md

 This enrichment uses the [Rhino JavaScript engine] [rhino] to execute your JavaScript.
 Your JavaScript is pre-compiled so that your code should approach native Java speeds.

 The `process` function is passed the exact [Snowplow enriched event POJO] [enriched-event-pojo].
 The return value from the `process` function is converted into a JSON string (using `JSON.stringify`) in JavaScript before being retrieved in our Scala code.
 Our Scala code confirms that the return value is either null or an empty or non-empty array of Objects.
-No validation of the self-describing JSONs is performed.
+No validation of the self-describing JSONs inside the array is performed.

-If you are interested in learning more about Rhino and the JVM, check out our earlier R&D blog post, [Scripting Hadoop, Part One - Adventures with Scala, Rhino and JavaScript] [rhino-experiments].
+If you are interested in learning more about Rhino and the JVM, check out our earlier R&D blog post, [Scripting Hadoop, Part One - Adventures with Scala, Rhino and JavaScript] [rhino-experiments-blog].

 <h2><a name="other">4.
 Other changes</a></h2>